 This campaign allows supporters to donate when it is best for them, whether one time, quarterly or monthly.

-To donate, download our 21st Century Club appeal letter and mail your donation to: Development Office, Ursuline Sisters of Cleveland, 2600 Lander Road, Pepper Pike, Ohio 44124.
+Click HERE to view this year's 21st Century Club appeal letter .
+Mail your donation to: Development Office, Ursuline Sisters of Cleveland, 2600 Lander Road, Pepper Pike, Ohio 44124.

 History of the 21st Century Club Appeal